Difference Between Basecamp vs Trello

 - Closure of Project: once the features are released, the project’s postmortem is helping to find if there any new learnings that would come in handy during the implementation of the next project.

 Below are some of the key differences between Basecamp and Trello:

 The first point of differentiation is from a feature perspective.
-Basecamp has the following list of features that sets it different from Trello starting from project organization toolkit, having a to-do list, views with agenda and calendar and functionality of file, and document sharing.
-Parallelly, Trello has some exciting features which are different from Basecamp which is the capability of real-time collaboration, have unlimited card and board members, and task assignment.
+Basecamp has the following list of features that sets it different from Trello, starting from project organization toolkit, having a to-do list, views with agenda and calendar and functionality of file, and document sharing.
+Parallelly, Trello has some exciting features different from Basecamp, which is the capability of real-time collaboration, unlimited card and board members, and task assignment.

-In addition to this, it provides a dedicated space for running the organization, provides each team with their own space to collaborate, works with unlimited clients, having full control over client’s accessibility, free templates, and finally priority support.
+In addition to this, it provides a dedicated space for running the organization, provides each team with their own space to collaborate, works with unlimited clients, having full control over client’s accessibility, free templates, and finally, priority support.
 Now coming to Trello, it also brings in a free version as well, but the business version is priced at 9.99$ per user per month billed annually.
-There is an enterprise edition, which comes at per user basis and price per user reduces as the number of users starts increasing.
+There is an enterprise edition, which comes on per user basis, and the price per user reduces as the number of users starts increasing.
 There are loads of features for the ones in enterprise edition and business edition.